Fast X-ray Transients produced by Off-axis Jet-Cocoons from Long Gamma-Ray Bursts: Methods and Initial Setups

 where $\kappa_{\rm R}\approx0.2\,{\rm cm^{2}g^{-1}}$ is the Rosseland-mean opacity (approximated by electron scattering for hydrogen-poor gas composition) and $\rho'$ is the density in the comoving frame (such that the lab-frame density is $\Gamma \rho'$).
 Based on the optical depth, we define the photospheric radius along a given polar angle $r_{\rm ph}(\theta)$ by

-Photons begin to diffuse out when the optical depth of fluid elements drops below $\tau\approx\beta^{-1}$.
+{ We note that this approximation neglects the limb-darkening effect.} Photons begin to diffuse out when the optical depth of fluid elements drops below $\tau\approx\beta^{-1}$.
 We therefore solve for the diffusion radius $r_{\rm diff}(\theta)$ along each polar angle $\theta$ according to

-For mildly relativistic emitting gas at small polar angles, we expect $r_{\rm diff}\approx r_{\rm ph}$, whereas for sub-relativistic gas at larger polar angles, the difference between these two radii is not negligible (see Figure \ref{fig:Engden}).
+For mildly relativistic emitting gas at small polar angles, we expect $r_{\rm diff}\approx r_{\rm ph}$, whereas for sub-relativistic gas at larger polar angles, the difference between these two radii is not negligible (see Figure \ref{fig:Engden}). { The definitions of $r_{\rm ph}$ and $r_{\rm diff}$ remain valid as long as the cocoon interior is optically thick.
+In our simulations, the cocoon interior is optically thick up to $t_{\rm lab}\sim 3$ days. }

 We assume that the energy flux from radiative diffusion is dominated by the component along the radial direction, which can be estimated by

 where $e'_{\rm rad}(r_{\rm diff},\theta)\approx 3p'(r_{\rm diff},\theta)$ is the radiative energy density at the diffusion radius (for radiation-dominated gas).
 In the above estimate, we have taken an approximation $\tau \approx 3\rho' \kappa_{\rm R} e'_{\rm rad}/|\partial e'_{\rm rad}/\partial r'|$, which holds as the energy density has a roughly power-law radial profile.
 To reduce numerical fluctuations, we adopt the average of three neighboring grid points along the radial direction when computing the flux $F'_{\rm diff}(\theta)$.